valyala/gozstd/zstd/programs/README.md

 Command Line Interface (CLI) can be created using the `make` command without any additional parameters.
 There are however other Makefile targets that create different variations of CLI:
-- `zstd` : default CLI supporting gzip-like arguments; includes dictionary builder, benchmark, and support for decompression of legacy zstd formats
+- `zstd` : default CLI supporting gzip-like arguments; includes dictionary builder, benchmark, and supports decompression of legacy zstd formats
 - `zstd_nolegacy` : Same as `zstd` but without support for legacy zstd formats
 - `zstd-small` : CLI optimized for minimal size; no dictionary builder, no benchmark, and no support for legacy zstd formats
 - `zstd-compress` : version of CLI which can only compress into zstd format
 - `zstd-decompress` : version of CLI which can only decompress zstd format

-#### Compilation variables
+### Compilation variables
 `zstd` scope can be altered by modifying the following `make` variables :

 - __HAVE_THREAD__ : multithreading is automatically enabled when `pthread` is detected.